Atlantis Men, Women Go 12-1 in 2004 Caribbean Sevens

 Saturday saw a clean sweep for both teams, with the only score against us being an 80 meter runback of a turnover by the speedy wing of the Northeast Warriors, the women's branch of the Trinidad Northern club.
 Casey Gallagher made a huge chase to catch the player at the goal, and briefly held her from touching down; had her teammates supported as they should have, even this try would not have been scored.
 By the end of Saturday's games, all eleven Atlantis women had scored tries.

 Saturday evening the rookies went off scheming while the vets went for a roti run.
+(Note of 2013: based on the photo below, sometime during this time period Woody and Tracey got distracted by a job opening.)

 Sunday, while the women rested for their 2:40 PM semifinal, the men had 3 tough games in one of two 4-team Cup round pools, the top two teams to go to the semifinals.
 Guyana's national team was their first opponent, and was as tough a match as figured - all Guyana's players are fast and fit, and we squeaked through 12-7.
 Two more wins followed including a last-second 10-7 win over a West Indies side.